-Launching an app can sometimes become an unbearable challenge: app stores can merely refuse to accept it.
-In order to avoid such a pitiful situation, the developer must make sure that every single dot of the application aligns with the guidelines.
-Well, since a native app adheres to the regulations of either Android or iOS from the first line of code, the launch is much faster and easier.
+Launching an app can sometimes become an unbearable challenge due to the meticulous review process of app marketplaces.
+To get an application approved, the developer must make sure that every single part of it aligns with the guidelines.
+As a native app has to follow the regulations of either Google Play or Apple's App Store, the launch is much faster and easier.

-Besides seamless performance and one-of-a-kind UX, your native app will have full access to the hardware features.
-This means that a camera, GPS, or microphone can be used, which leads to advanced functionality.
+Besides seamless performance and one-of-a-kind UX, your native app will have full access to the device’s hardware features.
+This means that a camera, GPS, or microphone can be used to your advantage, which leads to advanced functionality.

 When building an app, anyone would want to have a professional developer with deep expertise and preferably years of practical skills.
-Specialists with the focus on cross-platform or web solutions lose to those mastering a native path in terms of expertise: both cross-platform and web apps are relatively new, while iOS and Android applications were introduced more than a decade ago.
+Specialists with a focus on cross-platform or web solutions lose to those mastering a native path in terms of expertise.
+Also, both cross-platform and web apps are relatively new, while native iOS and Android apps were introduced more than a decade ago.

-Scalability means the possibility of the application to manage the product's growth.
-It involves the increased traffic, load, users, and implementation of new features.
-The app's architecture allows it to acquire more traffic without any serious changes to the base.
+Scalability means the application’s ability to manage the product's growth.
+It involves increased traffic, load, users, and implementation of new features.
+The app's architecture allows it to accommodate more traffic without any major changes to the foundation.

-If you have a cross-platform app, you will have to assist both Android and iOS users.
-Therefore, it's more complicated to scale as you need to ensure high-quality performance and exclude crashes with an increase of users.
+If you have a cross-platform app, you will have to cater to both Android and iOS users.
+Therefore, it's more complicated to scale as you need to ensure high-quality performance and prevent crashes with an increase in users.

-A native app, however, focuses solely on iOS or Android owners.
-Hence, the task is easier as you have more opportunities to split data flow.
-At the same time, the applications show the potential for a brighter future as they utilize the existing hardware more effectively than cross-platform ones.
+A native app, however, focuses solely on either iOS or Android owners.
+Hence, the task is easier as you have more opportunities to split the data flow.
+At the same time, native applications show the potential for a brighter future as they utilize the existing hardware more effectively than cross-platform ones.
 This significantly decreases the limits for possible growth.

-Native mobile app development is an ideal path for building a mobile application if you pursue high quality.
-With stunning design and high-resolution graphics, rapid operating speed, and a wide variety of features, the application will become your competitive advantage.
-Although you will have to pay higher for all the benefits, some of them are likely to return the investments in the long-term — particularly because of easier maintenance.
+Native mobile app development is an ideal path for building a mobile application if you seek high-quality and resilient performance.
+With stunning design and high-resolution graphics, rapid operating speed, and a rich feature set, a native mobile application will become your competitive advantage.
+Although you will have to pay higher for all the benefits, some of them are likely to return the investment in the long term.